djwatson/hawk/doc/hawk.1.md

   statistics gathered are printed to stdout.

 `--exe`
-  Compile the script in to an exe by linking it with libboom_exe.
+  Compile the script in to an exe by linking it with libhawk_exe.
-  Note that this is no faster than running a `.bc` file directly with boom, and is only a convenience.
+  Note that this is no faster than running a `.bc` file directly with hawk, and is only a convenience.
 Script is only compiled and not run.

 `-s, --heap-sz`